 The complex, built circa 960 AD, is also a silent witness to the old Balinese kingdom years, particularly at the time of the Warmadewa Dynasty.

-This temple has spring water that being used as holy water for various religious ceremony for Hindu people.
+This temple has spring water that is used as holy water for various religious ceremonies for Hindu people.

-Next, your guide takes you into the highlands of Kintamani volcano, is a name of countryside located in the hill and the beautiful panorama surround it.
+Next, your guide takes you into the highlands of Kintamani volcano, which is a name of the countryside located on the hill and the beautiful panorama surrounding it.

-We can see beautiful panorama from Kintamani to overview the active volcano of Mount Baturand wide Lake of Batur in a valley.
+We can see a beautiful panorama from Kintamani to overview the active volcano of Mount Batur and the wide Lake of Batur in a valley.

-It is situated in the plateau area with cool weather surround it.
+It is situated in the plateau area with cool weather surrounding it.
 When we stand up at Kintamani, we will be able to see the rural area which is close to the lake.
-This place is very famous and visited by many tourists everyday.
+This place is very famous and visited by many tourists every day.

-Relax in the cold mountain breeze, and then enjoy your buffet lunch, that served at a delightful restaurant, which direct by the view of the volcano and it’s crater lake.
+Relax in the cold mountain breeze, and then enjoy your buffet lunch, served at a delightful restaurant, which is direct by the view of the volcano and its crater lake.